 DevOps testing tools trigger test execution the moment new code is pushed.
 What is under the hood: AI-generated scripts, real-time test prioritisation, and instant feedback (notifications about critical bugs hit Slack within minutes).

-This acceleration saves time, but the ultimate output is saved money.
+This acceleration saves time, but the ultimate output is saved money — a direct result of AI automated testing in DevOps streamlining validation.
 Let’s say a mid-sized company deploys 20 times a week.
 Without fast feedback, each delay or rollback eats up around 2 hours of developer and QA time.

 Assume an average hourly rate of EUR 60 per engineer, so even one rollback per week can cost EUR 2,400 a month.
 AI in CI/CD testing catches regressions early and, thus, eliminates such issues.